-Hilde Wermink is Assistant Professor of Criminology at the Institute of Criminal Law and Criminology at Leiden University
+Hilde Wermink is Associate Professor of Criminology at the Institute of Criminal Law and Criminology at Leiden University.

 She visited the Criminology and Criminal Justice Department at Maryland University twice during her PhD studies.
 In 2016, she was a visiting scholar at UC Berkeley’s Sociology Department for a period of six months.